bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

 I also enjoy reading and thinking about chess and other board games.
 I like playing them too, for fun, and for purposes of experimentation.

+Hey look, it's an algebraic expression showing a pawn taking another pawn:

+    ♙ + ur♟ -> . + ur♙

+If that piques your interest, read on.

 ## What is an algebra?